USING YOUR NEW THERAPY BALLS

 Pinch the ball as tightly as you can, hold for 5 seconds, then release.

-Do the same for each finger.
+Repeat this process for each finger.

 Repeat 5 times.